BernardGreenberg/NXSYS/DocSource/UndoTBD.md

 Proposal: never return 10*** #'s; search for joints using them.

 Wildfire record must save possibly inconsistent tc members.
+Must execute even if tc doesn't change for this seg.
 Strategy for cutting tagged end-joint
   Current theory is (SEG)(JOINT)(JOINT) in recreate_form.

-Switch branch undo/redo
+Switch branch undo/redo, other switch props
-Move joint via properties dlg (doesn't undo/redo)

 Joint merge (very difficult)
 - Prohibit when either is insulated or movee has station #.